HALFpipe/HALFpipe/README.md

 - Just like for features \
   `derivatives/halfpipe/sub-.../func/sub-..._task-..._setting-..._desc-brain_mask.nii.gz`

-- Filtered confounds time series, where all filters that are applied to the BOLD image are applied to the regressors as well.  \
+- Filtered confounds time series, where all filters that are applied to the BOLD image are applied to the regressors as well.
+Note that this means that when grand mean scaling is active, confounds time series are also scaled, meaning that values such as `framewise displacement` can not be interpreted in terms of their original units anymore. \
   `derivatives/halfpipe/sub-.../func/sub-..._task-..._setting-..._desc-confounds_regressors.tsv`

 ### Models

+- `grouplevel/...`

 ## 6. Troubleshooting

+- If an error occurs, this will be output to the command line and simultaneously to the `err.txt` file in the working directory
+- If the error occurs while running, usually a text file detailing the error will be placed in the working directory.
+These are text files and their file names start with `crash`
+  - Usually, the last line of these text files contains the error message.
+Please read this carefully, as may allow you to understand the error
+  - For example, consider the following error message: \
+    `ValueError: shape (64, 64, 33) for image 1 not compatible with first image shape (64, 64, 34) with axis == None` \
+    This error message may seem cryptic at first.
+However, looking at the message more closely, it suggests that two input images have different, incompatible dimensions.
+In this case, `HALFpipe` correctly recognized this issue, and there is no need for concern.
+The images in question will simply be excluded from preprocessing and/or analysis
+  - In some cases, the cause of the error can be a bug in the `HALFpipe` code.
+In this case, please submit an [issue](https://github.com/mindandbrain/halfpipe/issues/new/choose) or contact us via [e-mail](#9-contact).

 ## 7. Command line flags